Skip to content

 CT

-Why Speech-to-Text Accuracy Matters
+Why Does Speech-to-Text Accuracy Matter?

 AI transcription has reached impressive accuracy levels, but the results you get depend heavily on the inputs you provide.
 A clean, well-recorded audio file can transcribe at 98%+ accuracy, while a noisy recording with multiple overlapping speakers might drop to 80% or lower.
 The difference between a usable transcript and one that requires heavy editing often comes down to a few simple adjustments you can make before and during recording.